wccalvin/blog/content/posts/let-const-var.md

 Even with `strict` mode, this behavior does not change.

-## const and let
+## Declare variable using const and let

 There is another way to declare variables in JavaScript.
 That is using `const` and `let` keywords.

 - Unlike `var`, the variables declared with `const` and `let` keywords are not hoisted.
 - When the value declared in a variable is not going to change use `const`